Declination

 In astronomy, declination (abbreviated dec; symbol δ) is one of the two angles that locate a point on the celestial sphere in the equatorial coordinate system, the other being hour angle.
-Declination's angle is measured north or south of the celestial equator, along the hour circle passing through the point in question.
+The declination angle is measured north (positive) or south (negative) of the celestial equator, along the hour circle passing through the point in question.

 The root of the word declination (Latin, declinatio) means "a bending away" or "a bending down".
 It comes from the same root as the words incline ("bend forward") and recline ("bend backward").

 In some 18th and 19th century astronomical texts, declination is given as North Pole Distance (N.P.D.), which is equivalent to 90 – (declination).
 For instance an object marked as declination −5 would have an N.P.D. of 95, and a declination of −90 (the south celestial pole) would have an N.P.D. of 180.

 Explanation

 Declination in astronomy is comparable to geographic latitude, projected onto the celestial sphere, and right ascension is likewise comparable to longitude.

 Points north of the celestial equator have positive declinations, while those south have negative declinations.
 Any units of angular measure can be used for declination, but it is customarily measured in the degrees (°), minutes (′), and seconds (″) of sexagesimal measure, with 90° equivalent to a quarter circle.
 Declinations with magnitudes greater than 90° do not occur, because the poles are the northernmost and southernmost points of the celestial sphere.